MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

 Note that, aside from the definition and type limitations described in the rest of this chapter, Move places no restrictions on the values your index syntax method takes as parameters.
-This allows you to implement intricate programmatic behavior when defining index syntax, such as a data structure that take a default value if the index is out of bounds:
+This allows you to implement intricate programmatic behavior when defining index syntax, such as a data structure that takes a default value if the index is out of bounds:

 ```
 #[syntax(index)]